 Videos from my 50-part Harmful, Harmless, or Helpful? series also continue to rank highly, such as Is Vinegar Good For You?
 Peanut butter?
 Kombucha tea?
 So do the ones with practical tips, such as a cheap way to buy goji berries and Cold Steeping Green Tea, highlighting surprising new data on what may be the healthiest way to prepare tea.

 And this is just the beginning!
-If you haven’t yet, please bookmark the site, subscribe to the daily video and blog feed so you don’t miss a day, like and follow on Facebook, and follow on Twitter.
+If you haven’t yet, please bookmark the site, subscribe to the newsletter so you don’t miss a day, like and follow on Facebook, and follow on Twitter.
 Finally, a reliable source on the latest in nutrition to share with friends and family—please help me spread the word!

 -Michael Greger, M.D.